The Great British Homework Debate 2019 – Is It Necessary At Primary School?

 The question quickly becomes what would Piers think of as being ‘interesting’ homework, and if all four of his children would agree upon the same thing being ‘interesting’.

 One would imagine Piers would find it hard enough finding one task to satisfy the interest of all of his four children – it’s almost impossible to find a task that will engage the interest of 30 or more children in their out of school hours.

 Each with different emotional, behavioural and learning needs, then sprinkle in the varying levels of poverty each family suffers (be it financial or in terms of time), and you can see how it isn’t just about being a good or bad teacher – whatever that means – in regards to being able to set Morgan-approved homework tasks.

 Ultimately, the question at the top of mind whenever a parent thinks about homework is a more general one – am I doing the best for my child?

 Although the world is changing at a faster pace than ever before in human history, what’s best for children hasn’t changed that much (if at all).

 One-to-one support is best, and young people benefit most from adult-child conversations where they acquire new vocabulary and language structures to form and share their thoughts and opinions.

 These insights – that one-to-one support is best and that regular, structured adult-child conversations are life-changing within a child’s development – are what inspired us to create Matr.

 A platform where children can engage with a community of specialist tutors in a safe, structured learning environment where they are able to engage in one-to-one conversations that enable them to progress in their learning with confidence.

-We look forward to welcoming your son or daughter as one of our founding #mathstronauts soon – book your child’s place for our one-to-one online maths tuition now!
+We look forward to welcoming your son or daughter as one of our #mathstronauts soon – book your child’s place for our one-to-one online maths tuition now!